FreeRCT/FreeRCT/doc/savegame.rst

 ======  ======  =======  ==============================================================
    0       4      1-     "STAF".
    4       4      1-     Version number of the staff block.
+   8       2      3-     Last unique staff member ID.
-   8       4      1-     Number of pending mechanic requests.
+  10       4      1-     Number of pending mechanic requests.
-  12       ?
+  14       ?
 1-     Every mechanic requests's ride ID (2 bytes each).
    ?
 4      2-     Number of mechanics.
    ?       ?
 2-     The data of every Mechanic_.
    ?
 4      1-     "FATS"